Laundry Powder - Peppermint

-For a little extra holiday cheer, For every can of PEPPERMINT Laundry Powder ordered, we'll donate $0.25 to Women's Voices for the Earth.
+For a little extra holiday cheer, For every PEPPERMINT product sold, we're donating 3% to Women's Voices for the Earth.

 Meliora Cleaning Products' Laundry Powder will become your go-to option to make your laundry better for your family and your home.
 We use only what you need to clean your clothes.
 Our Laundry Powder is free of dyes, preservatives, brighteners, and synthetic fragrances.

 Add Laundry Powder directly to washer with clothes